akbrother02/CrownStack.github.io/_posts/2017-05-03-art-of-programming.markdown

 ### Well Structured code

 Well structured code improves quality, clarity and reduces development time.
-Dividing code base into Modal-View-Controller (if you are using MVC), grouping classes based on their functions (for example, putting network layer/databases classes in one package), writing similar functions together in class, keeping their order accroding to their workflow and keeping them small, each performing one single task; these are the things a developer need to keep in mind while structuring a code base.
+Dividing code base into Model-View-Controller (if you are using MVC), grouping classes based on their functions (for example, putting network layer/database classes in one package), writing similar functions together in class, keeping their order accroding to their workflow and keeping them small, each performing one single task; these are the things a developer need to keep in mind while structuring a code base.

 ### Consistency